Updated

 2.2.
 No police officer

-Recall that this statute only applies to “peace officers.”
-Therefore, it is a defense for a defendant to say that:
+Recall that this statute only applies to peace officers.
+Therefore, it is a defense to say that:

-- while he may have committed an assault on someone,
+- while you may have committed an assault on someone,

-Note, though, that the accused could still be found guilty under Penal Code 240 PC.
+Note, however, that you could still be found guilty under Penal Code 240 PC.
 This is California’s general assault law.

 2.3 Self-defense

-This defense applies when a police officer breaks the law and uses excessive force on a person.
-In these situations, a person can use self-defense to protect himself.
+This defense applies when a police officer breaks the law and engages in excessive force or other police misconduct.
+In these situations, you can use self-defense to protect yourself.

-- believed that he was in “imminent danger,”
+- believed that you were in “imminent danger,”

 - believed that force was necessary to stop the danger, and